 Murder of Betty Marie Ilgenfritz Bradford

-On February 1, 1975, in York, Pennsylvania, Betty, 26, tried to go to a grocery store to buy milk for her two-year-old daughter.
+On February 1, 1975, in York, Pennsylvania, Betty, 26, tried to go to a grocery store to buy milk for her two-month-old daughter.
 She never came home.
 Warner Batty Jr., 15, and Donald Riviera, 18, kidnapped the mother and took her to a vacant home.
 The kidnappers viciously gang-raped her.
 They beat and suffocated her and placed her under a mattress.
 They set the mattress and the young woman on fire, with Batty later acknowledging that he struck the first match.
 Betty was still alive when she was set on fire and burned alive.